What if you’re too afraid to go on your scheduled cruise? Should the cruise line provide a refund?

 But that isn’t what the Elliott Advocacy team is here to do.
 We do not try to force companies into bending to our will.
 We mediate cases based on established policies and regulations — we are here to right wrongs.
 In this case, NCL followed its established procedures, as did Aon.
 Freburger was entitled to the cruise credits that she received as per the terms of her cruise contract.

-Asking NCL about travel to Cuba: Should travelers be afraid to cruise?
+Asking NCL: Should travelers be afraid to cruise?

 But I did contact NCL about this case.
 I was curious if the cruise line had been hit with other cruise cancellations as a result of the state department warnings.